 Every verb needs a sentence because verbs convey action.
 And if nothing’s happening, why bother writing about it?

 So what’s a strong verb?

-A strong verb is a verb is a verb that conveys more information than a simple action—strong verbs can convey emotion, speed, intention, direction, or significance.
+A strong verb is a verb that conveys more information than a simple action—strong verbs can convey emotion, speed, intention, direction, or significance.